 What to look out for when comparing Pillows

-Pillows generally fall into three categories of firmness: soft, medium, and hard.
+Pillows generally fall into three categories of firmness: soft, medium, and Firm.

 Soft doesn’t have much support so if you have any sort of neck stiffness or pain you definitely want to stay away from them.
-That said they are super comfy to lie on!
-I personally don’t get a good sleep on a soft pillow because I’m a side sleeper mostly and it tends to make my head droop at an angle and I wake up sore.
+I personally don’t get a good sleep on a soft pillow because I’m a side sleeper mostly and it tends to make my head droop at an angle and I wake up with a stiff neck.

 Medium is(unsurprisingly) a good middle ground between softness and support.
-If you have a couple of plump medium pillows this is generally suitable for back and side sleepers.
+If you have a couple of plump medium pillows that’s all you need for back and side sleepers.

-Hard, this is perhaps too strong a word because a hard doesn’t mean you are lying on a brick it just means you get great support in your back and neck.
-You don’t sink in nearly as much so if you have wider shoulders or are taller than a hard pillow could be the answer to your sleep problems.
+Firm doesn’t mean you’re lying on a brick it just means you get great support on your shoulders and neck.
+You don’t sink in nearly as much so if you have wider shoulders then a hard pillow could be the answer to your sleep problems.

 Is it hypoallergenic